Ernest Callenbach captured a turning point in ecological thinking.

 First a bit about Ernest Callenbach, wrote Ecotopia in 1975.
 His life spanned 83 years, from April 3, 1929 – April 16, 2012.
 At the time he wrote Ecotopia, he was living in Berekely, California and working at University of California Press.
 He also taught the occasional film class at the University of California, Berkeley.
 He wrote five books during his career as an author.
 His website shares some of his lectures, thoughts, and a short biography.
 As I read his lectures, and watch videos of his public speaking events, I find that my thoughts and interests are reflected.
 We share a desire to create hope for future generations through understanding and working in coordination with each other and the world we are part of.
 You will find a playlist with videos of Ernest speaking, as well as discussions about Earnest and his work on my YouTube channel.

 Next, I want to share one project I have started to share the story of Ecotopia.
 As I mentioned, I am a fan of audiobooks.
 Sadly, an audiobook version of Ecotopia is not available.
-After observing Zoë and Willow listening to stories read by people on YouTube, I decided I would share Ecotopia by recording myself reading the book, and sharing it on YouTube.
-As I produce each section, I am finding it to be a wonderful exercize in public speaking!
-Without further ado, for your listening pleasure here is the first installment of Ecotopia, as read by me:
+After observing Zoë and Willow listening to stories read by people on YouTube, I decided I would share Ecotopia by creating an audiobook and sharing it on YouTube.
+Originally I was recording my own voice.
+Then, I got some valuable feedback from a good friend, Michael Bolanos.
+I needed a lot more practice with voiceover before I put myself out there.
+Michael then recommend using Google's DeepMind text-to-speech system.
+Turns out it is pretty good.
+Without further ado, for your listening pleasure here is the first installment of Ecotopia:

 Get notifications for new episodes.
 Subscribe to my Ecotopia Audiobook playlist!